felnne/zap/docs/styles-alignment-0-5-0.md

 - experimental warning changed, it was `amber-500` (border only, same for dark mode), to align with app border
 - runtime environment colours (local dev: black/white, review: `indigo-500` int: `orange-500`, prod: white/black)
+- experimental section stability, it was `purple-500`, to align with runtime environment (purple/indigo too close)

 ### Exceptions